Heroes Day

 Heroes Day at Keeneland honors members of the military (active duty and veterans), first responders, healthcare workers and their families each spring and fall race meets.

-On this day, heroes and their families receive free general admission, reserved grandstand seating, and access to the North Terrace family zone including activities and a complimentary meal provided by Marriott Griffin Gate this Spring.
+On this day, heroes and their families receive free general admission, reserved grandstand seating, and access to the North Terrace family zone including activities and a complimentary meal provided by City BBQ and complimentary beverages provided by Coca-Cola Consolidated.
 Throughout the day there will be special programming on the track including a flag roll out and honoree recognitions in the Winner's Circle.

 A POW-MIA Chair of Honor will be on display on the Paddock Apron to bring awareness to past and current POW-MIA military members through a partnership with The Rolling Thunder Kentucky Chapter 5.